RagnarB83/ash-documentation/docs/_build/html/_sources/About.rst.txt

     - Python3 installation
     - Numpy
+    - Julia (for faster versions of some routines)
     - Matplotlib (for some scientific plotting options).

 Optional Python modules for specific functionality (can be installed via pip or conda):